Brachial Plexus Injuries

 - Neuroma.
 Scar tissue forms on the stretched nerve as it fixes itself.

 - Brachial neuritis.
 This is a rare syndrome for which no cause can be identified.
 It's also called Parsonage-Turner syndrome.

 Brachial plexus birth injury is when the brachial plexus gets stretched during childbirth.
-It is called Erb's palsy or Klumpke's palsy, depending on which part of the plexus is injured.
-Erb's palsy affects between 1 and 2 babies in every 1,000 births.
+It is called Erb palsy or Klumpke palsy, depending on which part of the plexus is injured.
+Erb palsy affects between 1 and 2 babies in every 1,000 births.

 What causes a brachial plexus injury?

-The most common type of injury happens when the neck is tilted while traction happens on the other side of the neck.
-But injuries are varied, including motor vehicle accidents, falls, gunshot wounds, athletic injuries (especially contact sports), and childbirth.
+The most common cause of this injury is when the neck is tilted while pulling (traction) happens on the other side of the neck.
+But the causes of injury are varied, including motor vehicle accidents, falls, gunshot wounds, athletic injuries (especially contact sports), and childbirth.

 Cancer and radiation therapy can both cause brachial plexus injury.
 The tumor itself can invade the brachial plexus.
 Radiation of lymph nodes in the area can also damage the nerves.